pderichai/uw-nlp-capstone/index.md

 are unable to decode such information.
 In particular, going several decades to contextual word clusters (e.g., Brown clustering and friends), person name clustering usually falls out quite neatly, and the same is true of locations.
-It seems like these large-scale CWRs should do better with entities--what are they missing, and can we devise ways of training CWRs to be more entity-aware?
+It seems like these large-scale CWRs should do better with entities--**in this project, our objective is to examine what are they missing, and how we devise ways of training CWRs with more information about entities.**

 ### Minimum Viable Action Plan